script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Previews can be set to 256 or 512 in size
 - Less .00 and .0 on GUI sliders
 - Lock all guide positions in an image per session
+- NDE option on filters to allow it to be turned off